zarf-dev/zarf/adr/0007-use-rust-binary-for-both-injection-stages.md

 ## Decision

 The rust binary is already being injected via configmap and unpacking the tarball.
-There is little need to bring everthing but the kitchen sink to just serve a single image.
+There is little need to bring everything but the kitchen sink to just serve a single image.
 Therefore the decision is to use the rust binary to perform the entire injection process.
 This required a few changes to the rust binary:

 - not only re-assemble + unpack the tarball, but also unpack the `registry:2` image (stored as a [crane tarball format](https://github.com/google/go-containerregistry/tree/main/pkg/v1/tarball))
 - transform the `registry:2` crane manifest to a docker v2 manifest